paul-grassi/800-63-3/sp800-63-3/sec1_2_introduction.md

 analysis that additional measures are appropriate in certain contexts.
 In particular, privacy requirements and legal risks may lead agencies to determine that additional authentication measures or other process safeguards are appropriate.
-When developing e-authentication processes and systems, agencies should consult *OMB Guidance for Implementing the Privacy Provisions of the E-Government Act of 2002* \[[OMB M-03-22](#_General_References)\].
+When developing digital authentication processes and systems, agencies should consult *OMB Guidance for Implementing the Privacy Provisions of the E-Government Act of 2002* \[[OMB M-03-22](#_General_References)\].
 See the *Guide to Federal Agencies on